shravanngoswamii/mlg-blog/_posts/2024-01-20-flow-matching.md

 **Full-rank residual** (Behrmann et al., 2019; Chen et al., 2010)

-Expressive flows relying on a residual connection have been proposed an intersting middle-ground betweem expressivity and efficient determinant estimation.
+Expressive flows relying on a residual connection have been proposed as an interesting middle-ground between expressivity and efficient determinant estimation.
 They take the form:
 $$
 \begin{equation}
 \label{eq:full_rank_res}